Since our inception, Griffith has embraced and protected its natural environment

 Environmental Sustainability Policy

-Our Biodiversity and Conversation Plan sets out the key principles to ensure our biodiversity is protected and regenerated even as the University grows.
+Our Biodiversity Conversation Plan (2022-2025) sets out the key principles to ensure our biodiversity is protected and regenerated even as the University grows.
 It details the outcomes towards which we are working and the range of actions we will implement to achieve these outcomes.
-Importantly, this plan also provides a summary of the unique biodiversity across our three largest, enduring campuses – Gold Coast, Logan and Nathan – and identifies measures for reducing the impact of alien species on campus.
+Importantly, this plan also provides a summary of the unique biodiversity across our three largest, enduring campuses – Gold Coast, Logan and Brisbane South (Nathan) – and identifies measures for reducing the impact of alien species on campus.

 Our Landscape Management Plan (2022–2025) outlines a comprehensive approach to managing the landscapes of the University’s three main campuses in alignment with the Biodiversity Conservation Plan.
 This plan focuses on maintaining and enhancing the campus's ecological integrity, emphasising the 'ACT, LEARN, ENGAGE' framework documented in the Biodiversity Conservation Plan.
 It is a strategic framework designed to preserve and enhance the ecological health of Griffith University's mains campuses, ensuring they remain vibrant, sustainable, and educational environments.
 For each of these campuses, the key components of the plans are: